nunoi/nunoi.github.io/strategy/gt.md

 layout: page
 title: Graviteam Tactics
 feature:
-tags: [strategy, real time, ww2, eastern front]
+tags: [strategy, real time, ww2, eastern front, tunisia]
 ---

 Graviteam Tactics series are a real-time realistic wargame featuring mostly WW2 eastern front scenarios.
 Developed by a small Ukrainian studio, these are amazing games that despite some shortcomings deserve far more success and recognition than they have today.